devicetree-org/lopper/README-architecture.txt

 with either an id that was provided when the output assist lop was loaded (see example above), or one that is associated with an output node in a lop file.

-If compatible, and output assist should return a function of the same format as a standard assist:
+If compatible, and output assist should return a function of the following
+format:

-   def assist_write( node, sdt, outfile, options ):
+   def assist_write( node, lt, outfile, options ):

-The routine can write the appropriate parts of the system device tree to the passed output filename.
+The routine can write the appropriate parts of the passed LopperTreePrinter (lt above) to the passed output filename.

 execution samples:
 ------------------